pmxbot/pmxbot/README.rst

     entry_points = {
         'pmxbot_handlers': [
-            'plugin name = mylib.mymodule',
+            'plugin name = pmxbot.mymodule',
         ],
     },

 During startup,
-pmxbot will load `mylib.mymodule`. `plugin name` can be anything, but should be a name suitable to identify the plugin (and it will be displayed during pmxbot startup).
+pmxbot will load `pmxbot.mymodule`. `plugin name` can be anything, but should be a name suitable to identify the plugin (and it will be displayed during pmxbot startup).

+Note that the ``pmxbot`` package is a namespace package, and you're welcome to use that namespace for your plugin.

 If your plugin requires any initialization, specify an initialization function (or class method) in the entry point.
 For example::

-    'plugin name = mylib.mymodule:initialize_func'
+    'plugin name = pmxbot.mymodule:initialize_func'

 On startup, pmxbot will call `initialize_func` with no parameters.